nonchalantkettle/SpeechDoctor/PRESS-RELEASE.md

   > "Everyone could use a little practice speaking articulately, and Speech Doctor makes this practice easy" - Alexxis Johnson, Speech Doctor team

 ## How to Get Started ##
-  > Simply visit [our domain], create your account, and analyze your text and writing!
+  > Simply visit [our website](https://github.com/nonchalantkettle/SpeechDoctor), create your account, and analyze your text and writing!

   > "I used to say 'like' all the time, and Speech Doctor helped me fix this issue!" - a Speech Doctor customer